dummbold/Steckdosen-Freund/README.md

 It contains an outdoor box with threee plugs and an indoor box with three Shelly PM Mini Gen 3.
 This can be up- or downscaled - however you like.

-Please be invited and have fun reading the Wiki.
+Please be invited and have fun reading the [Wiki](https://github.com/dummbold/Steckdosen-Freund/wiki)

 Please note the Information for different languages at the beginning of the HOME-Page.